 Very stupidly, I assumed my power would be on when I got there — wrong.
 I was stuck moving stuff in and sweating profusely, thanks to the fact there was no AC.
 If you live somewhere where you’re going to have to get the power turned on, make this your first priority.
 It will be worth paying for an extra day or two that you’re not using just to make sure that you’ll have it taken care of when you actually do move in.

 I understood I’d need to get my cable set up, but I had no idea how time-consuming it would be.
 I had to schedule a time for the cable crew to come out and set everything up.
 And even after that, I had to go to Best Buy and buy a router before I could even start setting my wireless Internet connection up.
-Here’s what I learned: When buying a cable/Internet plan, make sure you understand what is included.
+Here’s what I learned: When finding a home internet provider and/ or a cable provider, make sure you understand what is included.
 I assumed a router would be included — it wasn’t.
 Make sure you ask questions if you don’t understand what’s paid for with your fee.

 The worst part of it all, though, was having to pay for a bunch of furniture at once.
 Since I had lived in campus housing for two years and in a furnished apartment the other two, I didn’t have anything to start with.
 If you aren’t aware, furnishing an apartment can be pretty expensive — especially when you’re trying to do it at once with a non-existent budget.
 Try to start building up your furniture set as soon as you can — your wallet will thank you later.

 Here’s a checklist of what you need to take care of before moving in:

 - Contact your local electric provider and make sure you’ll have the power turned on.

 - Buy an Internet/cable plan.
 Make sure your budget can handle it.